sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-upper-tier-rightt-hand-walls.md

 Provides some technical climbing up the angled face.

 **14. Incidentally (6b+)**
-Climb the arete of wall moving left to the belay.
+Climb the arête of wall moving left to the belay.

 **15. Cop the Lot (7a)**
 This takes the blunt rib on other side of a dirty groove.
 It has a hard finish.